-The following section summarises the results of the voting exercise that was held after the analysis of the three neighbourhood in Irbid city was presented.
-The participants voted on which pilot neighbourhood in Irbid should be selected for the upcoming phase of the programme.
+The following section summarises the results of the voting exercise that was held after the analysis of the three neighbourhoods in Irbid City was presented.
+The participants voted on which pilot neighbourhood in Irbid should be selected for the upcoming phase of the Programme.